Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 3. Buying the wrong sort of diamond

-The final hurdle when buying a diamond as an investment - and the one where most buyers fall - is knowing which diamonds are worth investing in.
+The final hurdle when buying a diamond as an investment - and the one where most buyers fail - is knowing which diamonds are worth investing in.
 Some diamonds are easier to resell and are more likely to fetch a better price so investing in one of these will obviously make your job a lot easier in the future.

 Avoiding the pitfalls

 You might now be thinking that it’s not worth investing in diamonds - and if you want to buy diamonds solely as an investment you’d be right.
-You’d be better off investing in almost anything else (panda videos on YouTube are a good bet).
+You’d be better off investing in almost anything else (cat videos on YouTube are a good bet).
 But if you happen to want a nice piece of diamond jewellery AND you’d quite like to buy something that will increase in value over the long-term then, by all means, buy diamonds.
 Just be sure to follow the Diamond Rules (they’re so much sparklier than golden ones):

 - Buy at the lowest price you can, without VAT if possible